DaTaboiz/euclid/README.md

 # euclid
-The best project submission app ever.
+:boom: The best project submission app ever. :boom:

 Better than that _other_ submission service that we won't mention.